-- 7. To continue with the Authority's active support for lobster and brown crab sustainability including working with the local fishing industry, particularly on our lobster and brown crab biometric sampling programme, and analysis of this, and permit returns, data to inform long term management to ensure healthy stocks for the benefit of the marine environment and local fisheries. - 8.
-To continue to support the development of the Lobster Hatchery in the Authority district at Amble, with a wide range of benefits for stocks, the environment, the fishing industry, marine science and education.
-(Success Criterion 1) - 9.
-To build on knowledge of intertidal fisheries including hand gathering for periwinkle with the aim of better understanding the amount of periwinkle being removed.
-To increase knowledge on bait collection for bait worms, mussel and shore crab.
-NIFCA will use the information gathered to complete assessments to ensure that the activity is carried out in a sustainable way both for target species, associated communities and habitats (Success Criteria 3 and 5). - 10.
+- 8. To continue with the Authority's active support for lobster and brown crab sustainability including working with the local fishing industry, particularly on our lobster and brown crab biometric sampling programme, and analysis of permit returns data to inform long term management to ensure healthy stocks for the benefit of the marine environment and local fisheries. - 9.
+To continue to support the development of the Lobster Hatchery in the Authority district at Amble, with a wide range of benefits for stocks, the environment, the fishing industry, marine science, and education.
+(Success Criterion 1) - 10.
+To build on knowledge of intertidal fisheries including hand gathering for periwinkle.
+To increase knowledge on bait collection for bait worms, mussel, and shore crab.
+NIFCA will use the information gathered to complete assessments to ensure that the activity is carried out in a sustainable way both for target species, associated communities and habitats (Success Criteria 3 and 5). - 11.
 To continue to engage with the Recreational Sea Angling (RSA) sector building upon work carried out in 2021 to develop an RSA strategy which enhances NIFCAs relationship with this sector.